EdgeFirstAI/documentation/docs/studio/user/organization.md

 ### Roles

-The roles available that can be designated for each user in the organization would be "Admin", "Audit & Label", and "Custom Permissions".
+The roles available that can be designated to each user in the organization would be "Admin", "Audit & Label", and "Custom Permissions".

 <figure markdown="span">
 ![User Roles](../assets/user/user-roles.jpg){ align=center }